fuzziqersoftware/newserv/README.md

 3. *Some basic features are not implemented in Blue Burst games, so the games are not very playable.
 A lot of work has to be done to get BB games to a playable state.*
 4. *Support for PSO Dreamcast Trial Edition is very incomplete and probably never will be complete.
 This is really just exploring a curiosity that sheds some light on early network engineering done by Sega, not an actual attempt at supporting this version of the game.*

-## Usage
+## Setup

+### Configuration

-Currently newserv should build on macOS, Windows, and Ubuntu.
+Currently newserv works on macOS, Windows, and Ubuntu Linux.
 It will likely work on other Linux flavors too.

 There is a fairly recent macOS ARM64 release on the newserv GitHub repository.
 You may need to install libevent manually even if you use this release (run `brew install libevent`).

 There is a fairly recent Windows release on the newserv GitHub repository also.
 It's built with Cygwin, and all the necessary DLL files should be included.
 That said, I've only tested it on my own machine and there is no CI for Windows builds like there is for macOS and Linux, so if it doesn't work for you, please open a GitHub issue to let me know.

-If you're using a non-ARM64 Mac, you're running Linux, or you just want to build newserv yourself, here's what you do:
+If you're not using a release from the GitHub repository, do this to build newserv:
 1. If you're on Windows, install Cygwin.
 While doing so, install the `cmake`, `gcc-core`, `gcc-g++`, `git`, `libevent2.1_7`, `make`, and `zlib` packages.
 Do the rest of these steps inside a Cygwin shell (not a Windows cmd shell or PowerShell).
 2. Make sure you have CMake and libevent installed.
 (On macOS, `brew install cmake libevent`; on most Linuxes, `sudo apt-get install cmake libevent-dev`; on Windows, you already did this in step 1.)
 3. Build and install phosg (https://github.com/fuzziqersoftware/phosg).